 A graduate restaurant/pub manager’s starting salary

 Mitchells & Butlers (owners of All Bar One, O’Neill’s and Harvester, to name but a few) also run graduate programmes.
 These are not restricted to the management of a pub, but also include head office functions such as marketing or finance.
-The starting salary for the retail stream on the Mitchells & Butlers graduate scheme is £24,000.
+The starting salary for the Mitchells & Butlers graduate management scheme is £26,000.

 Hotel manager salaries

 Once again, a number of different entry routes are open to graduates.
 You could work as a manager for a particular part of a hotel, such as reception or a restaurant, or as a general manager overseeing all aspects of the venue.

 Alternatively, some hotel chains run graduate schemes that combine hospitality work with management training.
 For example, the Red Carnation Hotel Collection’s graduate management programme offers a salary of £22,000–£24,000, while the Grand Hotel in Brighton offers two graduate management programmes, one covering food and beverages and the other rooms/guest relations.
 Both offer salaries of £25,000.